AdobeDocs/commerce-marketplace/src/pages/guides/sellers/semantic-version-check/index.md

 ---
-group: marketplace-sellers
-title: Semantic Version Check
+title: Semantic version check
 ---

-## Overview
+# Semantic version check

-The Semantic Version Check (SVC) is a quality check that validates the change level of an extension submission against the change level declared by the extension developer.
+The semantic version check (SVC) is a quality check that validates the change level of an extension submission against the change level declared by the extension developer.

 ## What testing is for